-The National Performance Network (NPN) is a national organization supporting artists in the creation and touring of contemporary performing and visual arts
+The National Performance Network (NPN), including the Visual Artists Network (VAN) is a national organization supporting artists in the creation and touring of contemporary performing and visual arts

-NPN is about community engagement, touring, creating, sharing ideas and knowledge.
-NPN is about representing all artists who create something new and supporting the presenters who take the risk in showcasing it.
+NPN/VAN is about community engagement, touring, creating, sharing ideas and knowledge.
+NPN/VAN is about representing all artists who create something new and supporting the presenters who take the risk in showcasing it.

 In 2007 the Visual Artists Network (VAN) began as a pilot program and was formally launched with the selection of 15 VAN Partners that are leading contemporary arts organizations from across the United States.

-As an artist-centered, field-generated network, the National Performance Network is unique in its structure.
+As an artist-centered, field-generated network, NPN/VAN is unique in its structure.
 Its active and engaged network of presenters form an interconnected web or relationships through which support and services are strategically designed, effectively distributed, and successfully leveraged.